Easy & Creamy Chicken Fricassee with Mushrooms (Gluten-Free)

 Whisk together the egg yolks, yogurt, and lemon juice in a small bowl.
 Remove the pan from the heat and slowly drizzle in the mixture while stirring continuously.
 This will give your fricassee a creamy, slightly tangy finish without curdling the sauce.
 Trust me, it makes the dish!

-Do not cook after adding the yolk-yoghurt mix – the residual heat is enough.
+Do not cook after adding the yolk-yogurt mix – the residual heat is enough.

 Chicken Fricassee Serving Suggestions